goldsborough/algs4/hash/README.md

 - Universal hashing: hash(k) = [(a * k + b) mod p] mod m
   + a, b random
   + p prime larger than number of bits

+The hash function we implement or use falls into the Uniform Hashing Assumption, i.e. we can assume that for all practical purposes the function will or should scramble/hash keys uniformly among the indices between 0 and M - 1.

 ## Separate chaining